cesarParra/expression/README.md

 ```

 References to child records are also supported.
 You can reference fields on child
-records by first extracting a list out of the child records using the `TOLIST`
+records by first extracting a list out of the child records using the `MAP`
 and then using any of the list functions to compute information from that list.

 When referencing child data in this way, the framework will take care of any necessary